October 04, 2019

 The word “vintage” has many connotations, including its most common reference to wine.
 But it doesn’t just mean “old”, “aged" or “historical".
 When talking about vintage mens wallets, vintage also refers to a period of time when something of quality was produced.
 Or denoting a time period of a person’s best work if an artist is involved.
+These wallets have been around for many years, some even centuries so for 2019, lets revel in how awesome the old are and how they relate to their descendants.

 Over the history of wallets it all started with a pouch.
 Since sophisticated closure mechanisms had yet to be invented, the ability to close something was a result of tying a strand of some material (usually leather) together, folding or wrapping or a combination of all of these.
 The purpose, of course, was to prevent the contents from falling out.
 Many ingenious closure inventions have been made over the prevailing millennia and centuries, including magnets, velcro and other inventions.
 But the fundamental folding of material has remained and with many of the wallets and pouches presented, they also represent non-mechanical or modern closures.
 Where present, we will call out the more modern closure, but ultimately, they hark back to what vintage mens wallets looked like in the past.